BirdeeHub/nixCats-nvim/utils/README.md

-The utils set in default.nix is the interface through which the entire nixCats library is accessed.
+[utils/default.nix](./default.nix) is the interface through which the entire nixCats library is accessed.

 As such: